The Novels of Jane Austen.

 Price: $750

 New York and London: Harcourt Brace Jovanovich, [1975].
 First edition.
-Signed "AW" Signed with initials.
+Signed by Warhol.
+Signed by the artist on the half title with initials “AW”.
 Read More about The Philosophy of Andy Warhol

 London: Duckworth, 1927.
 “Cheap Edition”, i.e., first American edition, English issue.
 Read More about The Voyage Out